rqure/qdb/README.md

 ## Getting Started

-To set up QMQ, ensure you have Go installed and follow these steps:
+To set up , ensure you have Go installed and follow these steps:

 1. Clone the repository.
 2. Navigate to the project directory and build the application using go build.